Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Case studies and methodology implementation

-Pedestrians are prohibited from passing the corridor's walls or entering the obstacle area by introducing strong wall forces in the SFM microscopic simulator.
-Such configuration ensures a controlled pedestrian flow through the simulated environment and also ensures the pedestrians avoid the obstacle each time they reenter the corridor.
+In both configurations pedestrians are prohibited from passing the corridor's walls or entering the obstacle area by introducing strong wall forces in the SFM microscopic simulator.
+Such a configuration ensures a controlled pedestrian flow through the simulated environment and a realistic obstacle-avoidance behavior.